Young person says allegations about BBC presenter are ‘rubbish’ – lawyer

 “We did this to help – and the presenter has got into their head.
 How did they afford a lawyer?”

+According to the newspaper, the stepfather said: “I told the BBC I had gone to the police in desperation but they couldn’t do anything as they said it wasn’t illegal.
+They knew all of this.”

+BBC News also reported that the young person is estranged from their mother, according to their lawyer.

-The mother earlier told the newspaper she saw a picture of the presenter on her child’s phone “sitting on a sofa in his house in his underwear”.
+The mother earlier told the Sun she saw a picture of the presenter on her child’s phone “sitting on a sofa in his house in his underwear”.

 The mother said she was told it was “a picture from some kind of video call” and looked like he was “getting ready for my child to perform for him”.